Pencils and nets on curves arising from rank 1 sheaves on K3 surfaces: Proof of theorem

 The Lazarsfeld--Mukai vector bundles are defined as follows: Given a smooth curve $C$ of genus $g$ on $S$ and a base-point free, complete $g^r_d$ $A$ on $C$, the vector-bundle $\finfca$ on $S$ is defined as the kernel of the evaluation morphism $H^0(C,A)\otimes\fino_S\rightarrow A \rightarrow 0$.
 The bundle has the following properties: \begin{itemize} \item $\mathrm{rk}(\finfca)=r+1$. \item $\mathrm{det}(\finfca)=\fino_S(-C)$. \item $c_2(\finfca)=d$. \item $h^0(S,\finfca)=h^1(S,\finfca)=0$. \item $\chi(S,\finfca)=2-2\rho(g,r,d)$ where $\rho(g,r,d)=g-(r+1)(g-d+r)$ is the Brill--Noether number. \item The dual, $\finfca^{\vee}$, is globally generated away from a finite set. \end{itemize}

 Note that if $\rho(g,r,d)<0$, then $2h^0(S,\finfca\otimes\finfca^{\vee})\geq\chi(S,\finfca)\geq 4$, and so $\finfca$ is then non-simple, and hence non-stable.

-We will for the remainder of this paper -- except in the proof of Theorem \ref{main2} -- assume that $A$ is a base-point free, complete $g^2_d$ on a smooth curve $C\in |L|$ satisfying $d\leq\frac{1}{6}L^2$.
+We will for the remainder of this paper -- except in the proof of Theorem \ref{main2} -- assume that $A$ is a base-point free, complete $g^2_d$ on a smooth curve $C\in |L|$ with $L$ ample and $d\leq\frac{1}{6}L^2$.
 By \cite[Theorem 3.4.1]{huybrechts2010geometry}, $\finfca$ is then unstable, and there thus exists a maximal destabilising sequence

-such that $M$ is locally free, $N$ is torsion-free and $\mu_L$-semistable, and $M.L>-\rk(M)\frac{1}{3}L^2$.
+such that $M$ is locally free, $N$ is torsion-free and $\mu_L$-semistable, and $c_1(M).L>-\rk(M)\frac{1}{3}L^2$.

 In the statements that follow, we will also be needing the dualisation of this sequence, which is

 where $\tilde{M}$ is torsion-free and satisfies $\tilde{M}^{\vee}=M$.
 Since $\finfca^{\vee}$ is globally generated away from a finite set, the same applies for $\tilde{M}$.
 This sequence is maximal destabilising for $\finfca^{\vee}$, and so $\tilde{M}$ must be $\mu_L$-semistable.